 The second salad was a variation on this one – the dressing was simply raspberry balsamic, olive oil, salt, and fresh ground pepper with veggies, quinoa, lettuces, and raspberries.

 For my third salad, I decided to try this wheatberry salad I’d been eyeing.
 Have you ever had wheatberries before?
 They work really great in cold salads and are pretty versatile.
 Most recipes will suggest you soak them overnight, but I found a method for cooking them on the stove for an hour.

 I then chopped up a granny smith apple and a small handful of flat-leaf Italian parsley and green onions from my garden.

 The recipe I found didn’t have any measurements, so you’ll add to taste lemon juice, balsamic, and olive oil to taste.
 That’s it.

 I put these in some really pretty Ball jars I found at Fred Meyer!
 They were $4.39 for a 4-pack, and I was able to use the $3/2 coupon from the 6/3 SmartSource (so that works out to just $2.89 for a 4-pack.
 Not bad, I think!
 I don’t see why you couldn’t also reuse jars you already have laying around.
-For additional salad ideas, check out this post – it explains more about how to layer your salads and ideas for ingredient mixing.

 The following items used today were purchased from Fred Meyer: (2) 4-packs of the super cute pint-sized Ball canning jar sets (found on the baking aisle), sesame seeds (purchased in bulk), fresh organic red bell peppers, organic carrots, and organic celery.